b-pelmoine/AOC/README.md

 ## Workbench testing

-Similarly to how tests are setup, to use `aoc::solve_and_check_result` the problem as to comply with the `printable` concept
+In addition to tests requirements, to use `aoc::solve_and_check_result` the problem struct has to comply with the `printable` concept
 ```cpp
 template<typename T>
 concept printable = requires(T &&_problem, aoc::part _part) {